getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 // This line starts an activity (and creates a span).
 // As long as you don't pop the activity, the transaction will not be finished and therefore not sent to Sentry.
-// If you do not want to create a span out of an activity, just don't provide the second arg. const activity = AmpIntegrations.Tracing.pushActivity(displayName, {
+// If you do not want to create a span out of an activity, just don't provide the second arg. const activity = ApmIntegrations.Tracing.pushActivity(displayName, {
     data: {},
     op: 'react',
     description: `${displayName}`,